Welcome!

 The program offers a certificate in Asian American Studies, and a HMoob American Studies emphasis.
 Throughout the academic year the program fosters community through gatherings, speaking events, study breaks and more.

-Fall '25 with Asian American Studies
+Spring 26 with Asian American Studies

 Program News